 Therefore, Engineering is a profession, similar to law, medicine, dentistry, and pharmacy.
 A distinguishing feature of all these professions is that their practitioners are highly educated.

-Engineers are hired by clients (and employers) specifically for their specialized expertise.
+Engineers are hired by clients (and employers) specifically for their specialised expertise.
 Generally, the client knows less about the subject than the engineer.

 Therefore, engineers have ethical obligations to their clients because the client often cannot assess the quality of the engineer’s technical advice.

-Engineers have a long tradition of ethical behavior that is widely recognized.
+Engineers have a long tradition of ethical behaviour that is widely recognised.
 Public opinion polls consistently list engineering among the most ethical professions.

 Table of Contents